MurdockDM/the-ternary-traveler/README.md

 ## Technical Requirements

-1. The application should be built using Grunt to run ESLint and Browserify during development
+1. The application should be built using Webpack to assit your development process.
 1. For persistent data storage, use [json-server](https://github.com/typicode/json-server).